lbrayner/dotemacs/README.md

 It's fun reproducing my Vim workflow on Emacs.
 Plus Lisp is such a nice (family of) language(s).

-I have, for instance, a few of Tim Pope's ideas and bindings ported to Emacs.
+I have ported, for instance, a few of Tim Pope's ideas and bindings.